Biden hasn't discussed Hunter in his search for an AG, some stories about son were 'Russian disinformation'

 Hunter Biden confirmed earlier this month that he is under federal investigation for his "tax affairs."

 A well-placed government source told Fox News that Hunter Biden has been a subject/target of the grand jury investigation.
-According to the source, a "target" means that there is a "high probability that person committed a crime," while a "subject" is someone you "don't know for sure" has committed a crime.

 The source said President-elect Biden is not a subject of any grand jury investigation at this time.

 The source also told Fox News that this investigation was predicated, in part, by Suspicious Activity Reports (SARs) regarding suspicious foreign transactions.
 Another source familiar with the investigation told Fox News the SARs were regarding funds from "China and other foreign nations."

 The investigation, according to a source familiar with the matter, began in 2018.
 It predates Attorney General Bill Barr, who was confirmed in 2019.

-The inquiry could also weigh on Biden’s potential pick for attorney general, after Biden has promised to restore the Justice Department’s independence from the White House.
+The inquiry could weigh on Biden’s potential pick for attorney general, after Biden has promised to restore the Justice Department’s independence from the White House.
 Some have called on Biden to appoint a special counsel to make any future decisions regarding his son, to distance both the White House and attorney general.

 Trump, before Barr's resignation, hit the attorney general, calling it a "big disappointment" that he knew about the federal investigation into his opponent's son and did not disclose it before Election Day.